prBigData/documentation/source/heatmaps.rst

 Heatmaps
 ########

-This section deals with some scripts we have build to generate different density maps of the vessels within the mediterranean sea.
+This section deals with some scripts we have built to generate different density maps of the vessels within the mediterranean sea.

 ****************************
 Data analysis - Introduction